griddler-j/PV_circuit_model/README.md

 1. Install the package in development mode: `pip install -e .`

+1. Build the Cython/C++ extension (ivkernel).
+The high-performance I-V engine is implemented as a Cython wrapper around a C++ kernel.
+It must be compiled before use.
+Command line: navigate to PV_Circuit_Module and run “python setup.py build_ext --inplace”

 1. Run example code
 You can test the package functionality by executing the example script inside the examples/ directory: